KeepFloyding/keepfloyding.github.io/_posts/2019-12-05-data-explor-TEP-1.md

 ---
 layout: post
-title:  "Exploring Tennessee Eastman Process Data: Part 1"
+title:  "Loading and Exploring the TEP Dataset"
 date:   2019-12-05 12:43:03 +0100
 categories: [Engineering, Anomaly Detection, TEP]
 tags: [Engineering, Anomaly Detection, TEP]
 ---

-In the [last blog post](https://keepfloyding.github.io/anomaly-detection/process-engineering/model-testing/2019/11/30/Ten-East-Proc-Intro.html), I explained why the Tennessee Eastman Process (TEP) dataset is commonly used as a benchmark for anomaly detection algorithms for chemical process data.
+In the [last blog post](https://keepfloyding.github.io/posts/Ten-East-Proc-Intro/), I explained why the Tennessee Eastman Process (TEP) dataset is commonly used as a benchmark for anomaly detection algorithms for chemical process data.
 I also mentioned that the open-source dataset can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/6C3JR1) in the Harvard Dataverse archive.
 In this post, I'll perform some preliminary data exploration of the TEP data to show its main characteristics.

+# Loading the data

 As mentioned before, the archive has a 'fault-free' and a 'faulty' dataset that corresponds to whether any faults have been introduced into the simulation model that generated the data.
 Let's start with the 'fault-free' training dataset.
 The files have a .RData extension and as such can be loaded into an R environment as follows: